denevers/geoscimlrdf/README.md

 # geoscimlrdf
-RDF implementation of OGC GeoSciML 4.1
+Manual implementation of GeoSciML in RDF/OWL using Protégé 5.2